Are you looking for easy ways to improve your schools environmental impact or to reduce the chemcials in your school surroundings?

 Chemical exposure can have short term and long term health effects.
 In the short term you may experience any of these: depression, moodiness, headaches, fatigue, inattentiveness, dizziness, memory loss, nervousness, eye, skin and throat irritation and reduced attention span.

 Long term exposure can lead to: cancer, brain damage, respiratory disease, asthma, and immune, nervous, and reproductive system damage.

 If you can use a floor cleaner or a toilet cleaner that is non-toxic then why wouldn’t you?
 Particularly when these alternatives are competitively priced!
 You really don’t need to pay more to buy ‘green’.

 There is a general perception that eco-friendly products don’t work as well as standard cleaning products.
 The products we sell are extensively used by commercial cleaners throughout NZ.
 They are proven to work as well as if not better than generic cleaners.

 Some products available for you to use are:

 Green Earth cleaning detergents are made from all natural ingredients, are non-toxic, biodegradable and best of all they are made for commercial use.

-Both Green Earth and Care4NZ have been awarded Environmental Choice New Zealand Certification meaning they meet strict environmental guidelines.
+Green Earth, Green'R and Green Rhino have been awarded Environmental Choice New Zealand Certification meaning they meet strict environmental guidelines.
 They have no waste water, use recycled packaging, and recycle as much as possible.

 These products contain little or no Volatile Organic Compounds (VOCs) which are emitted as gases from a wide array of products.
 VOC’s contribute to the quality of the air around us.
 Examples include: paints, paint strippers, cleaning supplies, pesticides, building materials and furnishings.